 1973 A reception was given on October 15, 1973, by the Board of Directors and staff of Day Nursery Centre, for Mrs. Gretta H. Brown in honour of her twenty years of service as Executive Director.
 The building at 336 Flora Avenue was officially named, “GRETTA H. BROWN UNIT”.

 1976 Mrs. Gretta H. Brown retired on November 1, 1976 after 23 years of dedicated service.

 1976 Day Nursery Centre phased into the Child Day Care Program, a division of the Department of Health and Social Development, Province of Manitoba.
-Parents make application for subsidy and pay the fee assessed them by the Provincial Government.
+Parents make applications for subsidies and pay the fee assessed them by the Provincial Government.

 1979 The Smith Street Unit moved in April to new premises at 355 Kennedy Street.